deng0004/Degree_project_initial_stage/README.md

 Example:
 ```
-from machine import Pin, ADC,
-- used to declare the Pins and Analog to Digital Conversion
+from machine import Pin, ADC, used to declare the Pins and Analog to Digital Conversion

 import network as MOD_NETWORK, used to connect to wifi

 try:
   import usocket as socket
 except:
-  import socket, used for websocket connection
+  import socket, used for websocket connection to setup local network connection

 ```